 Professional fund-raisers generally agree that raising money is 70 percent planning and 30 percent asking.
 The best guidebook for planning a capital campaign is The Complete Guide to Capital Campaigns for Historic Churches and Synagogues by Peggy Powell Dean and Susanna A. Jones.
 This 187-page guide, bound in a loose-leaf notebook, leads you through every step of the process, from developing and testing your preliminary plan through implementing the plan and evaluating your results.
 Designed for both small and large congregations, the volume includes valuable information on grants as well as sample promotional flyers, letters, and press releases.
 Its chapters include:

-Available directly from Partners for Sacred Places, the Complete Guide is an extremely valuable source of information, but here are a few shorter articles on capital campaign planning that you may also find helpful:
+Available directly from Partners for Sacred Places, the Complete Guide is an extremely valuable source of information.
+To purchase the guide, email us here.
+Here are a few shorter articles on capital campaign planning that may be helpful:

 Repairing a building is a cooperative effort among clergy, lay people, and professionals-the architects, contractors, and fund-raisers they hire to help them.
 All parties should find agreement on what work needs to be done and what the strategy and goals of the campaign will be before anyone is asked to open a wallet or provide professional services.
 Congregations should also be aware that many others have also faced daunting preservation tasks.
 Here are several examples: